FletcherMeyer/ColorShellText/README.md

 # Color Shell Text
+For JavaScript.
 Takes a string and adds color to it to be displayed in the console.
 Intended to make coloring the shell more developer friendly.

 # About
 I made this to make my personal shell look nicer when developing.